harrywang/misy331/README.md

 # Overview
 ### MISY467 Machine Learning for Business, Spring 2020

+> "Talk is cheap.
+Show me the code." - Linus Torvalds

 This course introduces the basic concepts and techniques of machine learning and covers most commonly used models for predictive analytics.
-The end-to-end workflow for typical machine learning projects is illustrated via multiple business programming cases.
+The end-to-end workflow for typical machine learning projects is illustrated via multiple business programming cases and Kaggle competitions.
 If time permits, deep learning techniques are also introduced.
-This course is programming intensive using Python 3 and popular packages/frameworks, such as Jupyter, Numbpy, Pandas, Matplotlib, Scikit-Learn and TensorFlow.
+This course is programming intensive using Python 3 and popular packages, such as Jupyter, Numbpy, Pandas, Matplotlib, Seaborn, and Scikit-Learn.

 **Note**: this course will be renamed to MISY331 and become a required core course for the undergraduate major in Business Analytics.

 **Key Topics**:

-- AI and Machine Learning Overview
+- Machine Learning Overview
-- Toolset Bootcamp (Git, Python 3, Jupyter, Numpy, Pandas, Matplotlib, Seanborn, Scikit-Learn)
-- End-to-end Machine Learning Workflow
-- Feature Engineering
+- Toolkit Bootcamp (git, python, jupyter, numpy, pandas, matplotlib, seanborn, scikit-Learn)
+- Exploratory Data Analysis (EDA)
+- Data Preprocessing (missing data, outliers, feature encoding, pipeline, etc.)
+- Model Training, Evaluation, and Tuning
-- Classification (Decision Tree, Linear/Logistic Regression, SVM)
+- Classification (Decision Tree, Logistic Regression)
-- Clustering (K-means)
+- Regression (Linear Regression, Gradient Descent, SVM)
-- Ensemble Learning
+- Ensemble Learning (Random Forest, Gradient Boosting)
-- Deep Learning Introduction (optional)
+- Clustering (K-Means)
+- Dimensionality Reduction

 # Textbooks